 What is the primary purpose of a stock split?
 Should you buy a stock because it might split?
 It may seem like a gift to some, but there is little evidence that you benefit in any meaningful way.
 That’s why understanding the ins and outs of splits is vital before you go out and invest your money in stocks.

 Table of Contents

-- What is the Primary Purpose of a Stock Split?
+- What Is a Stock Split?

 - How Do Stocks Split?

-What is the Primary Purpose of a Stock Split?
+What Is a Stock Split?